thit2003/InfoNest/InfoNest-Rasa-Bot/data/nlu.md

 - courses for business administration
 - list available majors
 - programs offered by the university
+- What undergraduate programs do you have?
+- Do you offer any graduate degrees?
+- What diplomas and certificates can I study?
+- Are there any online programs?
+- What business courses do you run?
+- Tell me about the nursing program.
+- Which specializations are offered in Computer Science?
+- What engineering majors can I choose from?
+- Can you list all the postgraduate programs?
+- What are the available majors for international students?
+- Which courses have openings next intake?
+- What subjects do you teach in the Arts faculty?
+- How many credits are required for a degree?
+- Where can I find the course catalog?
+- What programs are available for working professionals?
+- What undergraduate majors are most popular?
+- Do you offer joint degree programs?
+- Do you have summer school courses?
+- Are there research-based master’s degrees?
+- What MBA specializations do you offer?
+- What language courses are available?
+- List the computer science modules for first year.
+- What electives can business students choose?
+- Do you offer internships as part of any programs?
+- Which courses require lab work?
+- Can you give me a list of faculty-led programs?
+- Which postgraduate diplomas do you offer?
+- Do you run any weekend courses?
+- What creative arts courses do you have?
+- How do I find course descriptions and syllabi?
+- What are the available IT-related courses?
+- Which science programs include fieldwork?
+- What are the required core courses for the law degree?
+- Which programs offer scholarships based on course of study?
+- Are there any accelerated bachelor’s programs?
+- What minors can business students add?

 ## intent:ask_faculty_contact
 - how can I contact the Computer Science department?